A record-breaking 2,000+ guests filled out Eldon Building for the 2019 Graduate Show, which opened on Friday 7 June.

 The evening kicked off with a staff reception hosted by Professor Trevor Keeble, Dean of the Faculty of Creative and Cultural Industries, where staff were recognised for their commitment to this year’s Graduate Show.
 Staff celebrated the success of University of Portsmouth students and were thanked for all of their hard work and effort put into getting students to the point where they are ready for employment.
 The show was then opened to the public from 5pm with a celebratory performance by Batala Portsmouth.

 A high-quality Digital Big Screen was positioned in the cafe area showcasing student work throughout the evening.
-Guests were able to watch showreels from many CCI courses including Fashion and Textile Design, Film Production, Animation, Television and Broadcasting as well as interviews with staff and students.
+Guests were able to watch showreels from many CCI courses including Fashion and Textile Design, Film Production, Animation, Television Production as well as interviews with staff and students.

 Express FM broadcast live during the preview evening with a run-up of pre-recorded interviews and then 11 live interviews with CCI students who spoke about their final year projects and experience at the University.
-Listen to the interview with Courtney Hoare, Fashion and Textiles student, here.
+Listen to the interview with Courtney Hoare, Fashion and Textiles student.

 Jessica Burton’s graduate show design, ‘In the Pipeline’, was visible across the building.
 She is a BA (Hons) Interior Architecture and Design student and has spent the last 6 months designing the concept after she won the Graduate Show Design Competition.
-This included designing the show’s brand identity in posters, invites, signage, maps, t-shirts and inspiring the animation created by Ryan Brady, see here.
+This included designing the show’s brand identity in posters, invites, signage, maps, t-shirts and inspiring the animation created by Ryan Brady.

 Novatech sponsored a very successful CCI networking evening called the Creative Industries Big Networking Night, attended by industry partners and cultural organisations, during Graduate Show Week.
 Other activities taking place during Graduate Show Week were a number of tours for groups, such as the VC’s Exec team, UoP staff tours and international student tours.
 Regional schools and colleges were inspired by the shows and enjoyed exciting demonstrations and talks by academics and technicians.
 There was also an academic screen-writing symposium finishing off the week.